sumdeusvitae/learn-file-storage-s3-golang-starter/README.md

 # learn-file-storage-s3-golang-starter (Tubely)

-This repo contains the starter code for the Tubely application - the #1 tool for engagement bait - for the "Learn File Storage" [course](https://boot.dev/courses/learn-file-storage-golang) on [boot.dev](https://boot.dev)
+This repo contains the starter code for the Tubely application - the #1 tool for engagement bait - for the "Learn File Servers and CDNs with S3 and CloudFront" [course](https://www.boot.dev/courses/learn-file-servers-s3-cloudfront-golang) on [boot.dev](https://www.boot.dev)

 ## Quickstart